IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``:ComputeBaseUrl?containerName=yourContainer&objectName=yourObject&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``

-otherwise.
 You can configure this redirect properly in your cloud environment to generate a temporary URL for access to the Swift objects for computing.

 .. _Branding Your Installation: